CSCI210Mines/project2/README.md

 - ls: list directory contents, displays files and directories within the current directory
 - pwd: print working directory, shows the full path of the current directory.

-## Tips

-A good way to approach this project may be the following:
-- Implement the main() function, including the switch case for commands.
-Implement findCmd() to help.
-- Initialize any Node structs or variables you might need.
+## Requirements for the splitPath() function

 - Implement the tokenizer using `strtok`: split strings based on delimiter ("/"); store tokens so that they can be used later in the program (splitting dirName and pathName for example)

+## Requirements for the mkdir() function

-- Implement mkdir functionality
+To implement mkdir functionality
 - Handle whether path is absolute or relative
 	- Create a new directory node
 	- Ensure that the directory node is properly connected (make sure it is the child/sibling of the proper node) and initialized. (fileType = 'D', childPtr = null, etc.)